katma889/CRW-assembly-pipeline/README.md

 #purge_haplotigs clip -p curated.fasta -h curated.haplotigs.fasta -t 10

 ```
-Then we further use the output of above script "curated.haplotigs.fasta" to scaffold our final genome "curated.fasta"using ragtag.
+Then we further use the output of above script `curated.haplotigs.fasta` to scaffold our final genome `curated.fasta` using `ragtag`.

 `Script for ragtag`